Vampire folklore by region: Ancient Mesopotamia

-Jewish traditions
+Judaism

 The Hebrew word Alukah (literal translation is 'leech') is synonymous with vampirism or vampires, as is Motetz Dam (literally, 'blood sucker').
 The most detailed description of the alukah appears in Sefer Hasidim, where the creature is understood to be a living human being, but can shape-change into a wolf.
 It can fly (by releasing its long hair) and would eventually die if prevented from feeding on blood for a long enough time.
 Once dead, a vampire can be prevented from becoming a demon by being buried with its mouth stuffed with earth.

+Lilith was considered a demon and was often depicted as a threat to women and children.
+The legend of Lilith was included in some traditional Jewish texts: according to the medieval text The Alphabet of Ben Sira, she was considered to be Adam's first wife before Eve.
+In this text, Lilith pronounced the Ineffable Name and left Adam in the Garden of Eden, and later (mainly in the Zohar) become the queen of the demons.
+Much like the Greek striges, Lilith would prey on young babies and their mothers at night, as well as males.
+Because Hebrew law absolutely forbade the eating of human flesh or the drinking of any type of blood, Lilith's blood drinking was described as exceptionally evil.
+To ward off attacks from Lilith, parents used to hang amulets around their children’s cradles.